jpswensen/wsu_ros_docker/README.md

     git clone https://github.com/jpswensen/wsu_ros_docker.git
   ```
   2. Install Docker and/or Docker Desktop (https://www.docker.com/products/docker-desktop/)
-  3. Open a terminal windows (Terminal.app on MacOS, Windows Terminal+PowerShell recommended for Windows, any terminal in Linux)
+  3. Open a terminal window (Terminal.app on macOS, Windows Terminal+PowerShell on Windows, any terminal in Linux)
   4. Navigate to the location where you cloned the repository
   ```
     cd wsu_ros_docker
   ```
-  5. Use docker-compose to create the docker image and a docker container based on the image
+  5. Use docker-compose to build the image and create the container
   ```
     docker-compose up
   ```
-  6. Wait 20-ish minutes for the image to be created (future containers based on this image won't take this long)
+  6. Wait ~20 minutes for the first build (subsequent starts are faster)
-  7. Access the novnc remote desktop via a web browser at http://localhost:3000
+  7. Access the noVNC desktop in a web browser at http://localhost:3000

-After the initial creation of the image and container, you can either use the command line with the docker-compose command with the up or down subcommand in the wsu_ros_docker folder to bring the container up and down, or you can use the stop/play buttons in Docker Desktop.
+After the initial creation of the image and container, you can either use the command line in the `wsu_ros_docker` folder or the buttons in Docker Desktop to manage it:
+- Start (detached): `docker-compose up -d`
+- Stop and remove: `docker-compose down`
+- Tail logs: `docker-compose logs -f`

 # Usage